 Inspiring Faith and Spirituality

 The Religious Studies Department at Notre Dame fosters faith development and critical thinking through a seven-year curriculum that challenges, inspires, and educates each student in the foundational elements of the Catholic tradition.
-The course content reflects the Curriculum Framework outlined by the U.S. Conference of Catholic Bishops and is presented in a sequence that complements our existing Middle School and High School curricula.
+The course content reflects the Curriculum Framework outlined by the U.S. Conference of Catholic Bishops and is presented in a sequence that complements our existing Middle School and Upper School curricula.
 The Religious Studies Department empowers students to embrace a global perspective on the world awaiting them.
 Classes thoughtfully connect students to relevant, meaningful experiences in and out of the classroom, and will complement the teaching role of parents by guiding students to a fuller understanding of the faith community in which they participate.

 The Religion Curriculum